Family Spring Wild Food Day

 SEED – SOIL – PLACE – CARE – HARVEST – CONTINUE

-Sessions exploring different elements of growing and the cycle of growing, led by Grow Bradford.
+Sessions exploring different elements of growing and the cycle of growing.

-Family-friendly, open sessions covering the elements of growing – What skills are needed, what growing gives to us and how it is good for us.
+Family-friendly, open sessions that covered the elements of growing – What skills are needed, what growing gives to us and how it is good for us.

 An open session hosted by the Delius Arts & Cultural Centre, come and learn how to sow a seed and then take them home with you!
 Hear about all of the incredible things we will be doing as part of Green Your City and sign up for the sessions.